BrilliantBlocks/zk-swap/README.md

 This way an individual pool with the `mint` function caller as owner is deployed and can be configurated by `setPoolParams` indicating the `current_price` for that pool and `delta` to adjust the price.
 After providing liquidity in the form of tokens via `addNftToPool`, users can trade automatically with the pool calling `buyNfts` or `sellNfts`.
 LP as pool owner can adjust the pool paramaters and add or remove assets from the pool anytime.

-When minting and deploying a specific pool, the LP must indicate a specific bonding curve (price function), as `LinearCurve` or `ExponentialCurve`, to dynamically calculate and adjust the asset prices depending on the number of bought or sold tokens in the pool.
+When minting and deploying a specific pool, the LP must indicate a specific bonding curve, as `LinearCurve` or `ExponentialCurve`, to dynamically calculate and adjust the asset prices depending on the number of bought or sold tokens in the pool.

 ## To do